Symmetry Type Graphs on 4-Orbit maps

 This article is organized as follows.
 In Section \ref{sec:map} we introduce some elements of the theory of maps as their flags, $k$-orbit map and automorphism and monodromy groups.
-In Section \ref{sec:pregraph} we explore the concept of a symmetry type graph associated to a map, and we show the twenty two pregraphs, which could be symmetry type graph of any $4$-orbit map.
+In Section \ref{sec:pregraph} we explore the concept of a symmetry type graph associated to a map, and we present the twenty two pregraphs, which could be symmetry type graph of any $4$-orbit map.
+Moreover, we describe the dual and petrial of a map.
 Finally, in Section \ref{sec:charsys} we introduce the concept of characteristic system of a vertex and a face.
 Also, we associate suitably to each vertex and each face of any $4$-orbit map a pregraph.
 From these elements we summarize through a table, the feasible values taken by the degree of the vertices and the number appropriate of edges in the boundary of each face of $4$-orbit maps.